Colorado Governor Won’t Rule Out Recriminalizing Marijuana, Claims More Data On Crime Rate Is Needed

 Larimer County Sheriff Justin Smith of Fort Collins is one of the handful of law enforcement officers in the state of Colorado that openly blame the legalization of recreational marijuana on the crime rate increase.
 The sheriff clarified that while he does not think someone who smokes marijuana is more likely to “rob a bank” than someone who does not consume marijuana, he does believe the legalization attracted unsavory individuals to move to the state.
 In fact, he claims roughly 33 percent of inmates at Larimer County jail tell him they came to the state “for marijuana.”

 At this point in time, John Hickenlooper does not appear to sway one way or the other regarding whether marijuana is causing the increase in crime and whether it should be re-criminalized.
-He believes additional and more concrete data and evidence is needed to many any type of decision on this matter.
+He believes additional and more concrete data and evidence is needed to make any type of decision on this matter.